digiteqautomotive/FG4/README.md

 [^1]: There is no (reliable working) EDID-like mechanism in FPD-Link/GMSL2.

+### Firmware update

+For different modules (FPD-Link/GMSL), different card firmware is required.
+To change/update the firmware use the [fw-flash](https://github.com/digiteqautomotive/linux-flash) tool.
+The latest firmwares are available at [fg4.digiteqautomotive.com](https://fg4.digiteqautomotive.com/).

 ### API documentation

 Everything except the FG4-specific configuration described above is controlled